Podiatric dry needling is the use of small needles as a therapeutic device, by Podiatrists, to treat illness of the lower limbs, to offer pain relief.

 The needles are placed along specific pathways or meridians at acupoints, or at trigger points.
 They promote the release of natural pain relievers called Endorphins, which help relieve the discomfort associated with painful conditions.

-Dry needling has been used to treat numerous podiatric clinical problems, but is especially helpful for discomfort.
-It can aid with joint discomforts and neurological conditions relating to the lower limb.
+Dry needling has been used to treat numerous podiatric clinical problems.
 It can be utilized to deal with issues such as plantar fasciitis, Morton’s neuroma and leg cramps.
-While dry needling is typically associated with pain control, in the hands of a well-trained Podiatrist it has much broader applications.
 Dry needling can be effective as the only therapy utilized, or as the support or accessory to various other podiatry treatment in numerous medical and surgical conditions.

 The number of therapies are required?